conduktor/conduktor-docs/docs/platform/navigation/settings/audit-log.md

 Audit log events from within the UI are being superceeded by a new set of audit log events that are exportable from a Kafka topic.
 The exportable audit log events have more detail, providing additional information about the event that has taken place.

-The events follow the [CloudEvents specification](https://github.com/cloudevents/spec/blob/main/cloudevents/spec.md), a vendor-neutral format that follows the following structure:
+The events conform to the [CloudEvents specification](https://github.com/cloudevents/spec/blob/main/cloudevents/spec.md), a vendor-neutral format that follows the following structure:

 ```json
 {